dmitry-viskov/mongodb-performance-tests/README.rst

 Overview
 ========

 This is the simple test that shows mongodb global lock detrimental effects on system performance.
-You could compare updates operations in MongoDB with the same operations in other DB systems (MySQL out of the box, but you could implement adapter for every other database and compare MongoDB updates with it).
+You could compare updates operations in MongoDB with the same operations in other DB systems.
+Adapters for MySQL and PostgreSQL are included out of the box.
+If you wish you could implement adapter for every other database and compare MongoDB updates with it.
+Some results of comparison between different versions of MongoDB and MySQL you could find here `http://strannikk.github.io/mongodb-performance-tests/ <http://strannikk.github.io/mongodb-performance-tests/>`_

 Requirements
 ============